ldeffenb/Swarming-Wikipedia/README.md

 - Extremely large collections may result in large memory consumption as the manifest is constructed in RAM before being saved to the swarm.
 It is possible, although non-trivial, to construct and save partial manifests and combine them later without holding them concurrently in RAM.
 - Upload performance can be increased by paralleling requests.
 However, this comes with an increased risk of exceeding the time settlements and actually needing to issue cheques to pay for push data transfers.
 - The /bytes API defaults to deferred uploads.
 If a non-deferred upload is selected, then the tool would not complete until the required chunks have been initially distributed to the swarm.
+- The tool is very non-modular (read: a single source file).
+It could be modularized for readability and re-use.